WuerthPhoenix/neteye-azure-installation/README.md

 ### 2. Setup basic cluster

 At this point you can follow the guide at [Cluster Nodes - NetEye User Guide](https://neteye.guide/current/getting-started/system-installation/cluster.html), remember to properly configure the `/etc/hosts` file with the internal IPs.
-Terraform apply will automatically generate on your controller a `hosts.txt` file which contains the lines that you should add.
+Terraform will automatically generate on your controller a `hosts.txt` file which contains the lines that you should add.

 Make sure to point add the cluster hostname to the `/etc/hosts` file (pointing the clusterIp)